A Kingdom of Quartz: Publication

-Written and illustrated by Bomhat, A Kingdom of Quartz was serialized in Kodansha's seinen manga magazine Monthly Afternoon from December 22, 2022, to January 24, 2025.
+Written and illustrated by Canadian artist Bomhat, A Kingdom of Quartz originated as a one-shot submitted for the Spring 2021 Afternoon Shiki Shō, where it won as runner-up alongside three other winners, and was published in Comic Days.
+It was later serialized in Kodansha's seinen manga magazine Monthly Afternoon from December 23, 2022, to January 24, 2025.
+It was originally written in English, then translated to Japanese for release by M. Fulcrum.
 Kodansha collected its chapters in five tankōbon volumes, released from May 23, 2023, to April 23, 2025.

-In North America, the manga is licensed for English release by Kodansha USA.
+In North America, the manga was licensed for English release by Kodansha USA.
+Five volumes were released in print and digitally from February 20, 2024, to June 9, 2026.